 18 Mythological & Goddess Gaelic Girl Names

-Deeply rooted in legend and lore, these Gaelic names for girls draw inspiration from ancient queens, saints, and powerful heroines of Irish mythology.
-Whether you’re hoping for a name with mystical charm or one tied to a storied past, this list offers meaningful choices that feel both timeless and enchanted.
+Deeply rooted in legend and lore, these Gaelic girl names draw inspiration from ancient queens, saints, and powerful heroines of Irish mythology.
+For families who love names with mystical charm and rich backstories, this list is full of enchanting options.

 1. Aifric — This ancient name means “pleasant” or “enjoyable,” and you pronounce it “Ah-frick.”